 - To enable each student served within the Dyslexia Instructional Program to meet minimum expectations on the state reading assessment

 Students showing difficulty in academic areas may first receive help under the Pearland ISD MTSS/RtI Committee.
 The MTSS/RtI Committee at each campus works to identify reasons for student difficulties and to develop and implement interventions to assist each student.

 A process is in place for screening all students, K-2 for potential reading difficulties.
 All students in K-2 are screened to identify students experiencing difficulty in reading in the areas of: letter and sound identification, spelling accuracy, concepts of print, reading words in isolation and in context, and reading comprehension.

 As students are screened, students experiencing difficulty in reading are given differentiated instruction and intervention within the classroom (Tier 1 intervention).
 For some students, the interventions are successful and implementations are completed.
 Other students continue to struggle with components of reading and require further, more in-depth interventions (Tier II).
 If students continue to struggle with reading and or spelling, the MTSS/RtI Committee determines if Tier II interventions will continue or if Tier III interventions (Dyslexia assessment) will be recommended.

 Initial Evaluation Procedures

-If a student still needs additional assistance despite intervention activities, the RtI Committee may refer the student for a Dyslexia Evaluation.
+If a student still needs additional assistance despite intervention activities, the MTSS Committee may refer the student for a Dyslexia Evaluation.
+All referrals for Dyslexia Evaluations will be completed upon seeking parent consent for a Full and Individual Initial Evaluation (FIIE) under IDEA.
 Parents, students, teachers, counselors and administrators may make referrals.

 Criteria for Referral/Common Signs of Dyslexia